Princess Python: Fictional character biography

 At this point, the Princess strikes out on her own.
 She goes to Stark Industries and manages an opportunity to get her python around Tony Stark.
 She tells the world that she wants "one million dollars and a jet plane to South America" or Stark dies.
 Stark, secretly Iron Man, frees himself by using his chest-plate to shock the snake.
 This isn't good enough.
 According to Zelda, her "precious" has been specially bred to be able to crush Iron Man's armor.
 The python nearly does so until Iron Man kills it by tossing it in a vat of acid.
 Zelda is so distraught over the death of her pet that she jumps in after it, only to be saved by Iron Man before she hits the acid.
 Iron Man, clearly not a pet lover, suggests the Princess be "taken care of by good doctors" because of her excessive hatred of him over the death of her snake.

-Apparently, the Princess gets away from those doctors.
-The Princess acquires a new trained python and gets recruited by Viper to start a new Serpent Squad.
-Zelda breaks Cobra and Eel out of jail and they all battle Captain America in his Nomad identity.
-Eventually they are joined by Krang, who is in possession of the Serpent Crown.
-The Princess is defeated and led off to jail.
-She is back with the Circus of Crime soon after, but she and the Circus are defeated by Daredevil.
-They are freed from a prison wagon on its way to the penitentiary by Live Wire, who then joins the group.

-But she ends up back with the Circus when the group captures Luke Cage.
-Zelda finds herself attracted to Luke, which irritates Luke's girlfriend Claire Temple.
-With the help of Black Goliath, Luke Cage defeats the Circus.
-Zelda is stopped when Luke's friend David Griffith hypnotizes her with the Ringmaster's hat.

-With the Circus of Crime, Princess Python captures the sea-nymph Meriam, and fights the Hulk.
-The Circus reaches its lowest point when it tries to enlist Howard the Duck as an unwilling accomplice, but he defeats them with help from Iris Raritan.
-Zelda gets bitten on the nose by Howard and runs away sobbing.